 TiDelco Ductan '09 qualified for the 2009 NCAA indoor championship in the triple jump under Hull.
 James Russell '09 won four straight outdoor pole vault titles from 2006 to 2009 at the NESCAC championship.
 Kosgei breezed to victory in the 800- and the 1,500-meter run and was named the NESCAC meet's Most Outstanding Male Performer in 2008 and 2009.
 He was selected the outdoor track athlete of the year by the USTFCCCA for the second year in a row in 2009.

-Hull has guided 102 indoor and outdoor individual conference champions while at Hamilton.
-A total of 35 school indoor and outdoor records have been broken or tied since Hull's first season in 1992.
+Hull has guided more than 100 indoor and outdoor individual conference champions, and more than 30 school indoor and outdoor records have been broken or tied since Hull's first season in 1992.

 Hull's program also focuses on solid academic performance.
-Five of his cross country athletes were 2015 NESCAC Fall All-Academic Team selections and 10 track & field athletes made either the NESCAC winter or spring all-academic teams in 2015.
-Hull's cross country squad has earned eight straight USTFCCCA team all-academic honors and and the track & field program earned USTFCCCA all-academic honors for the fourth year in a row in 2015.
-Pfander was voted to the 2016 Academic All-District 3 Men's Cross Country/Track & Field first team by the College Sports Information Directors of America.
+Four of his cross country athletes were 2016 NESCAC Fall All-Academic Team selections and seven track & field athletes made either the NESCAC winter or spring all-academic teams in 2017.
+Hull's cross country squad has earned nine straight USTFCCCA team all-academic honors and the track & field program earned USTFCCCA all-academic honors for the sixth year in a row in 2017.